 Best AnyWho Alternatives to Try in 2026

-I’ve tested the major people search platforms over the years across 800+ client projects that involved lead research, identity verification, and contact discovery.
-Here are the 10 best AnyWho alternatives that actually deliver results in 2026.
+I’ve tested the major people-search platforms over the years across 800+ client projects that involved lead research, identity verification, and contact discovery.
+I rechecked every service on this list in June 2026, confirmed which ones still operate, pulled current pricing, and flagged the legal traps you need to know about before you run a single search.
+Here are the 10 best AnyWho alternatives that actually deliver in 2026.

 Best AnyWho Alternatives at a Glance

-• BeenVerified — Most comprehensive people search with vehicle, property, and unclaimed money lookups
+- BeenVerified: Most comprehensive people search with property, vehicle, and unclaimed-money lookups; from about $36.89/month

-• Instant Checkmate — User-friendly interface with $1 five-day trial for background checks
+- Instant Checkmate: Clean interface with a $1 five-day trial for background checks

-• Whitepages — Minimalist US directory with 200M+ entries and caller ID app
+- Whitepages: Minimalist US directory with 200M+ entries and a caller-ID app; premium from $5.99/month

-• PeekYou — Free basic searches focused on finding someone’s online presence
+- PeekYou: Free searches across 300M+ profiles, focused on online presence

 Also check out the 6 Best Email Finders to Find New Leads